 Group riding is a wonderful experience for anyone who cycles regularly.
 A well organised group can nearly always travel further and faster than an individual cyclist and it’s always nicer sitting in a café with your friends than caking alone.
 But, riding in close proximity to other cyclists does bring inherent risks and the information below on safety, etiquette, kit and bikes, which applies to all rides whether supported or self-supported, is designed to minimise these

 Whilst it goes without saying that riding alone you are responsible for your own safety, when riding in a group, you also carry a degree of responsibility for the other group members.
 In addition to this, all cyclists are ambassadors for the wider cycling community and, whilst riding in a Mitre group, are more specifically ambassadors for the club.
 We treat all other road users with respect and courtesy be they other cyclists, pedestrians, motorists or horses.
 We also always obey the highway code.
-See Club Etiquette, at the end of this section and click here to see the more detailed group riding guidelines.
+See Group Riding Principles, at the end of this section and click here to see the more detailed group riding guidelines.